DevBigEazi/DevBigEazi/README.md

 Full Stack Software Developer
 -----------------------------

-I have MERN stack experience and I am currently building on Blockchain and Solidity.
+I am building on MERN stack and I am a blockchain and crypto enthusiast.
+I love layer 2 scaling solutions.

 * 🌍  I'm based in Lagos, Nigeria.
 * ✉️  You can contact me at [adesholatajudeen1@gmail.com](mailto:adesholatajudeen1@gmail.com)